 Hermione woke with a shock the next morning.
-She remembered falling asleep next to George with her head on his shoulder, but did not remember how she came to be in her current position: next to George with her back pressed against his bare chest.
+She remembered falling asleep next to George with her head on his shoulder, but did not remember how she came to be in her current position: lying next to George with her back pressed against his bare chest.
 One of his arms was draped over her side, holding her to him.
 Her camisole had come up a little during the night, and George’s fingers lightly brushed over the soft skin on Hermione’s waist.
 The blanket she had brought with her last night was tangled around them.
-She sighed contentdedly, savoring the feeling of being so close to George.
+She sighed contentededly, savoring the feeling of being so close to George.
 His arms tightened around her and she let herself be pulled closer to him, turning a little to get more comfortable.
 She froze when she felt something firm press against her hip.

 “What the--George!” she yelped and leaped off the couch, forgetting that the blanket was still wrapped around them.
 George squawked as he was yanked off the couch and landed face-down in a heap on the floor.
-Hermione stared at him awkwardly for a few seconds, torn between embarrassment over feeling him, and humor over his current position.
+Hermione stared at him awkwardly for a few seconds, torn between her mortification over feeling him, and humor over his current position.

 “Hermione.
 It was my wand,” he groaned into the floor.
 He held up the thin piece of wood and turned over slightly so he could see her.
 She was bright red.
 Her hands covered her face and she peeked at him through her fingers.